Career / Getting Experience

 Published on April 8, 2020

-It's common in IT to start off your career in a broad role (like system admin, network admin, or support tech) and then later specialize.
-What you learn early in your career often informs the path you take — and there are lots of choices.
-You can expand into high-level infrastructure, or become a deeply knowledgeable specialist on one software.
+It's common in IT to start your career in a broad role (like system admin, network admin, or support tech) and later specialize.
+What you learn early in your career often informs the path you take — and many choices exist.
+You can expand into high-level infrastructure or become a deeply knowledgeable specialist on one software.

 What is VDI?

 The term itself stands for virtual desktop infrastructure.
-This may sound a bit intimidating at first, but it simply means running virtualized desktop software from a virtual server environment.
-Other terms in this space that often get lumped into the same bucket are desktop virtualization, End-User Computing (EUC) and lastly Desktop as a Service (DaaS).
+Although it may sound intimidating at first, it simply means running virtualized desktop software from a virtual server environment.
+Other terms in this space that often get lumped into the same bucket are desktop virtualization, End-User Computing (EUC), and Desktop as a Service (DaaS).

-Similar to how the term Kleenex is used, VDI now covers a sector of solutions from multiple vendors including Citrix Virtual Desktops (previously XenDesktop), Dell Quest (EOL), Oracle VDI (EOL), VMware Horizon (previously View), and Windows Virtual Desktop (WVD) among others.
+Similar to how the term Kleenex is used, VDI now covers a sector of solutions from multiple vendors, including Citrix Virtual Desktops (previously XenDesktop), Dell Quest (EOL), Oracle VDI (EOL), VMware Horizon (previously View), and Windows Virtual Desktop (WVD).

-Due to the similarity in their underlying technologies many of these vendors also offer comparable Application Virtualization solutions alongside their VDI counterparts.
+Due to the similarity in their underlying technologies, many of these vendors also offer comparable application virtualization solutions to their VDI counterparts.

-While there are many iterations of how VDI is implemented the basic purpose is to provide:
+While there are many iterations of how VDI is implemented, the basic purpose is to provide the following:

 • centralized management